MicrosoftDocs/windowsserverdocs/EssentialsDocs/manage/Restore-a-full-system-from-an-existing-client-computer-backup.md

 > [!NOTE]
 >   Windows Server Essentials does not support the following restore scenarios:
 >
->  -   Restoring a Master Boot Record (MBR) disk to a Unified Extensible Firmware Interface (UEFI) �based computer.
+>  -   Restoring a Master Boot Record (MBR) disk to a Unified Extensible Firmware Interface (UEFI)-based computer.
 > -   Restoring a UEFI/GPT backup to a BIOS system.
 >
 >  If you restore data in either of these scenarios, you will not be able to boot the system.
 In addition, you might not be able to use hard drives that are larger than two terabytes in size.